Employee/Faculty Safety and Security Concerns

 17. What do I do if I have a personal emergency and can’t get to my class?
 Notify your immediate supervisor as soon as possible for further direction.

 18. What do I do if I see students vandalizing the building?
-Immediately report the incident to College Security/Police Services at 6911*.
+Immediately report the incident to College Safety and Security Services at 6911*.

 19. How do I find out what procedures to follow if my campus is locked down for a day or more due to the rapid spread of a disease or some other emergency?
 Students and staff can receive available information through the CPCC website and CPCC TV.

 20. Can I lock a student out of my class for being late for class?
 Can I lock a student out of my class for being disrespectful to me?
 How do students know what kind of behavior is expected of them on CPCC’s campuses?
 All instructors should have a syllabus complete with class rules and consequences based on CPCC Student and Faculty Policies and Procedures.

 21. For a three-hour class, how many breaks, if any, should I give my class?
 How long should they be?
 Rules for breaks vary based on the course.
 Contact your department to find out which rules apply to your course.

 22. What if a student is sending me numerous e-mails that are beginning to be suggestive or more than a student-instructor relationship?
 Report the incident(s) to your immediate supervisor.
 Proceed as instructed by your supervisor.